 Postgraduate Certificate in Integrated Practice in Childhood and Youth

-This postgraduate certificate course is designed for graduates coming from a background in childhood and youth studies, sociology, health and social care, anthropology, psychology or education.
+This postgraduate certificate is designed for graduates from any discipline who have either a professional or personal interest in the area of childhood and youth studies.
 It would suit both those who already work with children and young people and who wish to enhance their knowledge as well as those who wish to enter this field.
 The postgraduate certificate requires you to study either one of the two 60-credit modules which are compulsory modules in both the Postgraduate Diploma in Integrated Practice in Childhood and Youth (E78) and the MA in Childhood and Youth (F55).

 Planning your studies

-The research project option in E807 is only available if you are a UK resident as you will need to have successfully obtained an Enhanced Disclosure and Barring Service clearance check (or equivalent in Scotland, Wales and Northern Ireland).
+The research project option in Children and young people's worlds: frameworks for integrated practice (E807) is only available if you are a UK resident as you will need to have successfully obtained an Enhanced Disclosure and Barring Service clearance check (or equivalent in Scotland, Wales and Northern Ireland).
 Students in Scotland will also need to ensure that they meet the requirements of the Protection of Vulnerable Groups Scheme.
 Further details can be found at www.pvgschemescotland.org.
 The criminal record check must be appropriate for the setting in which you intend to carry out your research.
 The DBS (or equivalent) must bear the same name as given in your post-registration agreement form.
 You also need permission from your employer to undertake this work.
 If these conditions cannot be fulfilled, and/or you live overseas, then you must choose the E807 literature review option.

 Please note: it is a legal, rather than an Open University requirement, that you must obtain Enhanced DBS clearance in order to work with children on E807.
 This is the responsibility of you and your employer and not The Open University.
 If you are in doubt about your eligibility, or to find out more, you should contact the relevant agency in your region for more information.